 Make mini veggie quiches and skip the crust for a healthier twist.
 Use lined muffin tins and fill them up with veggies, scrambled eggs, and cheese.
 We love using reusable silicone baking cups* for easy cleaning!
 You can also choose to use mini-muffin tins to turn this dish into an appetizer.
 When the quiches are in the oven, make the Super Crew’s Mystery Holiday Present with the kids!

 This easy veggie chicken casserole is loaded with whole grains, lean protein, and tons of veggies, and is mouthwateringly delicious.
 It can be prepared the night before and reheated the day of.
 You can even have the kids choose a couple of their favorite veggies to go into the dish to make them more likely to eat it!

 Easy Marinated Salmon

 This dish is so delicious that no one will be able to tell how simple it is to prepare!
 Buy marinated salmon in vacuum-sealed individual packages.
 Simply place the bags in the fridge to defrost the morning of your holiday event, then cook them up that night!
 Toss them in the oven to bake them, or broil them to save even more time.
-Every minute counts when it comes to staying rested during the holidays!
+Every minute counts when it comes to staying rested and healthy during the holidays!